yashap/parker-old/README.md

 lerna run build

 # Build a specific module
-lerna run build --scope=my-module
+lerna run build --scope=parker-mobile

-# Install module-1 to module-2
+# Format
+lerna run format

+# Like yarn add for the parker-mobile module
-lerna add module-1 --scope=module-2
+lerna add my-dep --scope=parker-mobile

-# Install module-1 to module-2 in devDependencies
+# Like yarn add --dev for the parker-mobile module
 lerna add module-1 --scope=module-2 --dev

 # Remove the node_modules directory from all packages